daraiii-darai/daraiii-darai/README.md

 ###

-<p align="left">📊 Focused on product analytics  and A/B testing<br>🌍 Fluent in Russian and English<br>🎓 Yandex Practicum student; background in linguistics<br>📈 Working to improve dashboards and advanced statistics skills<br>📚 Enthusiastic about learning foreign languages for fun</p>
+<p align="left">📊 Focused on product analytics  and A/B testing<br>🌍 Fluent in Russian and English<br>🎓 Yandex Practicum; background in linguistics<br>📈 Working to improve dashboards and advanced statistics skills<br>📚 Enthusiastic about learning foreign languages for fun</p>

 ###